awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 # Set the hours of operation and timezone for a queue<a name="set-hours-operation"></a>

 The first thing you need to do when you set up a queue is to specify the hours of operation and timezone\.
-The hours may be referenced in contact flows\.
+The hours may be referenced in flows\.
 For example, when routing contacts to agents, you might use the [Check hours of operation](check-hours-of-operation.md) block first, and then route the contact to the appropriate queue\.

+**How many hours of operation can I create?** To view your quota of **Hours of operation per instance**, open the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.

 **To set the hours of operation and timezone for a queue**